jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 		  they try to close the modal.
 		- Callback: used to decide what happens to the changed text after an edit is confirmed.
 	- Cancel and confirm buttons are provided by the editor.
+	- DoubleEditor sub-class.
+		- Handles special logic dealing with profile name.
+First and last name are separate text boxes and have separate length counters, but are treated as one edit operation.

 - Stage
 	- Used to wait for several different content items to be done loading so they can be displayed smoothly all at once.